deja-vu-platform/deja-vu/docs/tutorial.md

 documentation accompanying a cliché includes information about the configuration options (e.g., their effect on behavior) and the exported actions.

-Cliché actions control a patch of the screen, are interactive, and can read and write back-end data.
+Cliché actions are interactive user interface elements that can read and write back-end data.
 They can
 also have inputs and produce outputs.